Jingyi-Long/creative_coding_maijor_project/README.md

 Yuming Cong used ChatGPT to generate the image of the sketch.

 Zichen Feng used ChatGPT to support idea development, code troubleshooting, and wording refinement.

+Xiaoyu Xia used Gemini, Cursor + Codex, and Claude (Anthropic) iteratively throughout the development of the User Input mechanic to refine creative ideas, brainstorm design directions, and continuously improve the implementation.
+All final design decisions, Figma asset creation, and conceptual framing were made by the author.